A vast and vibrant country, India and Indian culture attract many stereotypes.

 Although there might be a little truth in some, very few of these stereotypes are rooted in reality.

-By removing these misconceptions and stereotypes, we will help you to fully appreciate the richness and diversity of Indian culture and society.
+By removing these misconceptions and twisted truths, it will help you to fully appreciate the richness of a culture and society; in this instance, India.

 Indian people tend to have great English.
 Why?
 Because English is the second official language of India and is widely spoken across the country.

 The majority of schools across India teach students English right from the start of their formative years which means that it is possible to navigate the country using English alone and with no knowledge of any Indian language.

 However, it is important to acknowledge that literacy levels in India are very low which means that higher standards of English tend to be concentrated within those who are educated and working professionals.
 At the same time, with the influx of Western influences – mainly through the media – into the Indian subcontinent, English references are spreading throughout the different Indian classes.

 In continuation with the point above comes the issue of the Indian accent, which has been particularised, stereotyped and exaggerated by comedians and the media.